kaitlyn-fales/FC-Network-Replicability-Effects/README.md

 # Replicability of FC in the Seven Resting-State Brain Networks Project Repository

-This repository contains all of the information and code required to download the data, run the analysis, and reproduce the results from our study on the effects of pipeline, band-pass filtering, and brain parcellation on the replicability of functional brain networks. **Please note, a revision of this repository is in progress.
-Thank you for your understanding!**
+This repository contains all of the information and code required to download the data, run the analysis, and reproduce the results from our study on the effects of pipeline, band-pass filtering, and brain parcellation on the replicability of functional brain networks.

 **Title:** Replicability of Functional Brain Networks: A Study Through the Lens of Seven Resting-State Networks